RocketLewko/simple-website-vue/README.md

 # Simple Website Vue

 Welcome to my very first Vue project! 😎
-Yes, you heard it right—this is my first tango with Vue.js.
+Yes, this is my first tango with Vue.js.
 Coming from an Angular background, I decided to dip my toes into the Vue world.
 It's been a ride, and I've learned a lot.
-This project is essentially the same as my Angular one, but the structure might look a bit different because, well, I was figuring things out as I went along!
+This project is essentially the same as my Angular like this https://github.com/RocketLewko/simple-website-angular.
+Well I tried it, I hope it's not a tragedy :P

 ## Project Overview